FIELDTURB

 The FieldTurb initiative is focused on the problem of "Particles and Fields" transported by, and interacting with, complex and turbulent flows.
 The aim of the project is to gain a better understanding of fundamental questions involving general problems of classical field theories of out-of-equilibrium systems at macro-, micro- and nano-scales, as well as of many applied problems involving, e.g. energy production and transfer, interface functionalization and autonomous navigation.

 The challenge is to export the knowledge and methodologies developed for the ideal case of Newtonian turbulence to the case of suspensions, foams and emulsions.
-In general, the objects transported by the flow possess internal degrees of freedom, such as elastic polymers, fibers (see Fig.2), or complex particles.
+In general, the objects transported by the flow possess internal degrees of freedom, such as elastic polymers, fibers, or complex particles.
 One important question is to understand which kind of turbulence emerges from the interactions between the complex constituents of the fluid, and its degree of universality with respect to the detailed microscopic model.

-Moreover, self-prolusion makes the collective dynamics of active particles dramatically different from that of their passive analogues, with new unexpected behaviour such as aggregation in absence of attractive forces, super-fluidic rheological response, spontaneous flow and new motility modes (see Fig. 3).
+Sometimes, self-prolusion makes the collective dynamics of active particles dramatically different from that of their passive analogues, with new unexpected behaviour such as aggregation in absence of attractive forces, super-fluidic rheological response, spontaneous flow and new motility modes (see Fig. 3).
+Another line of research, boosted by recent experimental results, is the study of turbulence in quantum fluids.
+Chaotic/turbulent-like regimes can now be observed in many different superfluid systems, including helium and atomic Bose-Einstein condensates (BECs).
+Within FieldTurb both theoretical and numerical approaches are used to study 3D and 2D quantum fluids, to assess fundamental universal statistical features of their dynamics.

 News